williamfridh/pattern_friend/readme.txt

 == Description ==

-This plugin extends the editor by giving support for hiding each separate block on a certain device.
-It offers a span for mobile, tablet, and desktop, which can be set by the site admin on the dedicated options page found on the admin panel.

-It's a lightweight solution that will be expanded soon to add what we deem is missing in the default WordPress Block setup.
+This plugin extend the default Gutenberg editor with functionality often required for a better user experience.
+It's build to be lightweight, simple to use, and most importantly, stable troughout updates.

+**Key Features:**
+1. Makes each block hidable on mobile, tablet, and desktop.
+2. Adjustable thresholds for different devices.
+3. Hidable groups that stay hiden for a set amount of time.

 == Frequently Asked Questions ==

 = Can you use this to hide a menu on mobile devices? =

 Yes.
 With this plugin, you can adjust what blocks to be displayed on certain devices in the appearance editor.

+= Is it GDPR friendly? =

+Yes.
+The plugin only makes use of the devices local storage to keep track of what groups have been hidden.

 == Screenshots ==